 Microwave Image Processing: Exploring SAR images from Foundations to Frontiers through Python

-- Able to draw a roadmap in order to utilize SAR imagery for geographic applications
+v) Able to draw a roadmap in order to utilize SAR imagery for various geographic applications.

 Sub-Session-1: Introduction to Microwave Remote Sensing (30 minutes) - This part will discuss the foundations of Microwave Remote Sensing.
 Theoretical aspects regarding the acquisition of images, the formation of images encompassing the generation of complex images and ground range detected images will be discussed.

 Sub-Session-2: Pythonic Way to SAR Image Processing (120 minutes): This part will focus on achieving the following Key points: